KaloudasDev/esx_blipcreator/README.md

 ## ⚙️ **Installation & Setup Instructions:**

-To integrate **NobleBlips** into your GTA 5 server, follow these detailed steps:
+To integrate **BlipCreator** into your GTA 5 server, follow these detailed steps:

 ### 1️⃣ **Clone the Repository**
 Clone the repository to your local machine with the following command: